EducationNetworkGroup/si-docs/docs/02-tools-and-technologies/05-keycloak/02-keycloak-admin-console/01-realms.md

 ### SSL Configuration

 In the *General* tab.
-Each realm has an associated SSL Mode which dictates the SSL / HTTP requirements browsers and applications have to meet to interact with the realm.
+Each realm has an associated SSL Mode which dictates the SSL/HTTP requirements browsers and applications have to meet to interact with the realm.
 There are 3 options for SSL Mode, selectable in the *Require SSL* dropdown box.

 | Option              | Description                                                                   |
 | ------------------- | ----------------------------------------------------------------------------- |